Azure/terraform-azurerm-avm-res-avs-privatecloud/README.md

 This repo is used for the Azure Verified Modules version of an Azure VMWare Solution Private Cloud resource.
 It includes definitions for the following common AVM interface types: Tags, Locks, Resource Level Role Assignments, Diagnostic Settings, Managed Identity, and Customer Managed Keys.

+It leverages both the AzAPI and AzureRM providers to implement the child-level resources.

+> **\_NOTE:\_**  This module is not currently fully idempotent.
+Because run commands are used to implement the configuration of identity sources and run-commands don't have an effective data provider to do standard reads, we currently redeploy the run-command resource to get the identity provider state.
+Based on the output of the read, the delete and configure resources are also re-run and either set/update the identity values or run a second and/or third Get call to avoid making unnecessary changes.

 <!-- markdownlint-disable MD033 -->
 ## Requirements